The best overall hand gun

 I’d say you won’t likely run out of ammunition anytime soon.
 If you wanted to they even sell a .22 LR conversion for the 1911 pistols so you could use it for small game too.
 (However I’m not sure if it works on the double stack version that I like).

 The long and short of it is to use a handgun that YOU are comfortable with.
-The best handgun is the one you have, and the one you can hit the target with.
+MOre likely it’s the one you already have, and the one you can hit the target with.
 I can’t honestly say there is a “best handgun”, but there are many very good handguns.
 These are just the one I currently carry literally every day, and the one I would choose if I had to pick only one.